Home

 1. The dials must be set to 0 (if it is necessary).
 The multiplicand is set by pulling the axes of the stepped drums.

-2. The handle must be rotated to the revolutions, equal to the number of the units of multiplier (the number of the revolutions can be seen in the small dials).
+2. The handle must be rotated to the revolutions, equal to the number of the units of multiplier (the number of revolutions can be seen in the small dials).

 3. Then we have to multiply the multiplicand by the tens of the multiplier, so we have to shift the multiplicand one digital position to the left, by rotating the ring with the dials.